Adversarial Detection of Flash Malware: Limitations and Open Issues: Attack Model

 \subsubsection{Perfect-Knowledge (PK) White-Box Attacks}

 This is the worst-case setting in which also the targeted classifier is fully known to the attacker, \ie, $\vct \theta = (\set D, \set X, \set L, f)$.
-Although it is not very likely to happen in practice that the attacker gets to know even the trained classifier's parameters, this white-box setting is particularly interesting as it provides an upper bound on the performance degradation incurred by the system under attack, and can be used as reference to evaluate the effectiveness of the system against the other (less pessimistic) attack scenarios.
+Although it is not very likely to happen in practice that the attacker gets to know even the trained classifier's parameters, this white-box setting is particularly interesting as it provides an upper bound on the performance degradation incurred by the system under attack, and can be used as a reference to evaluate the effectiveness of the system against the other (less pessimistic) attack scenarios.
+In the experimental evaluation of this work, we will mostly explore this knowledge scenario, along with limited knowledge with surrogate learners.